YuanchengXu2718/GroundwaterNCP_open/README.md

 # GroundwaterNCP_open
 Here you can find the data, code, and source used in our paper about rapid groundwater recovery in the North China Plain (NCP)
+Running the code does not depend on a specific development environment or hardware.
+A simple click and run is sufficient.
-The codes are tested using MATLAB R2023b
+The code has been tested using MATLAB R2023b

 ## GroundwaterDepth.xlsx
 In-situ groundwater depth data in the NCP from 2005 to 2024